 CID 785, 299

-enhanced data privacy (EDP) group: [EDP group] A construct for representing a collection of non-access point (non-AP) multi-link devices (MLDs) associated with the same AP MLD that apply the same EDP epoch settings.
-An EDP group may include zero or more members.
+enhanced data privacy (EDP) group: [EDP group] A construct for representing a collection of non-access point (non-AP) multi-link devices (MLDs) associated with a single AP MLD that apply identical EDP epoch settings.
+An EDP group includes zero or more members.

 CID 375

-enhanced data privacy (EDP) parameter: [EDP parameter] A cClient privacy enhancements (CPE) or basic service set (BSS) privacy enhancements (BPE) parameter.
+enhanced data privacy (EDP) settings: [EDP settings] A cClient privacy enhancements (CPE) or basic service set (BSS) privacy enhancements (BPE) parameter.

 CID 923

-group enhanced data privacy (EDP) epoch: [group EDP epoch] A period of time in which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EDP parameters that is valid for the duration of that group EDP epoch.
+group enhanced data privacy (EDP) epoch: [group EDP epoch] A period of time in which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EDP settings that is valid for the duration of that group EDP epoch.

-individual enhanced data privacy (EDP) epoch: [individual EDP epoch] A period of time in which a single non-AP MLD applies a set of EDP parameters that is valid for the duration of that individual EDP epoch.
+individual enhanced data privacy (EDP) epoch: [individual EDP epoch] A period of time in which a single non-AP MLD applies a set of EDP settings that is valid for the duration of that individual EDP epoch.

 CID 987, 184, 300, 988, 183, 923, 323

-enhanced data privacy (EDP) epoch: [EDP epoch] A period of time window which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EDP parameters during which a set of EDP parameters remain constant.
+enhanced data privacy (EDP) epoch: [EDP epoch] A period of time window which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EDP settings during which a set of EDP parameters remain constant.

 group enhanced data privacy (EDP) epoch: [group EDP epoch] A period of time in which each non-access point (non-AP) multi-link device (MLD) of a set of non-AP MLDs applies a set of EDP parameters that is valid for the duration of that group EDP epoch.